midas-network/covid19-scenario-modeling-hub_archive/data-processed/MyTeam-MyModel/2022-10-30-MyTeam-MyModel-Abstract.md

 ## Initial distribution of susceptibility if available
 FILL (if available)

-## Initial variant characteristics (transmissibility of BA4/BA5 were considered and how uncertainty or non-identifiability was handled)
+## Initial variant characteristics (transmissibility of BA4/BA5 and how uncertainty or non-identifiability was handled)
 FILL

 ## Process for setting/calibrating P(hosp given current infection) and P(death given current infection)